-We commemorate the pouring out of the Holy Spirit on the apostles of Jesus on the festival of Pentecost, 50 days after Christ’s resurrection.
-It coincided with the Jewish feasts of weeks just as Easter (Pascha) coincided with the Jewish Passover (Pesach).
+I writing this in proximity to the Festival of Pentecost when Christians commemorate the pouring out of the Holy Spirit on the apostles of Jesus on the festival of Pentecost, 50 days after Christ’s resurrection.
+This Day of Pentecost (50th day) coincided with the Jewish feasts of weeks, just as Easter (Pascha) coincided with the Jewish Passover (Pesach).
 Just as the giving of the Law on Mt.
-Sinai commemorated on the Feast of Weeks constituted Israel, so the outpouring of the Holy Spirit on Pentecost gave birth to the church.
+Sinai commemorated on the Feast of Weeks constituted Israel, so the outpouring of the Holy Spirit on the Day of Pentecost gave birth to the church.
 In the Apostles’ and Nicene Creeds we confess belief in “the holy catholic church”/”one holy catholic and apostolic church” right after stating “I believe in the Holy Spirit.”
 Jesus promised his apostles to send to them the Holy Spirit and the Spirit energized the apostles with roaring wind and tongues of fire to carry the gospel of Jesus Christ into all of the world.
 The story is told in Acts 2.

 (Mary the mother of Jesus, called the God-bearer (Theotokos), who conceived the Son of God by the Holy Spirit, was present when the Holy Spirit descended on the chosen apostles of Jesus on the Day of Pentecost.)

-Filled with the Holy Spirit the apostles poured out into the streets of Jerusalem that were filled with pilgrims and tourists for the Jewish Feast of Pentecost (Feast of Weeks) and began tell everyone what God had done in Jesus the Christ (Messiah), speaking to each person in his own native language.
+Filled with the Holy Spirit the apostles poured out into the streets of Jerusalem that were filled with pilgrims and tourists for the Jewish Feast of Pentecost (Feast of Weeks) and began telling everyone what God had done in Jesus the Christ (Messiah), speaking to each person in his own native language.
 Connections broken at Babel are restored as people speak and listen and understand one another.
 As the commotion subsided, Peter, as the leader of the apostolic band, preached a sermon to the crowd that had gathered.
-The essential message was that Jesus who was put to death by crucifixion God raised up, thus fulfilling the prophecies of Scripture.
+The essential message was that God raised up Jesus who was put to death by crucifixion, thus fulfilling the prophecies of Scripture.
 When the hearers asked what they should do, Peter said: “Repent, and be baptized every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit” (Acts 2:38 NRSV).